Cancer the Great Overwhelm

 Stories can give hope, as I experienced it firsthand.
 It was difficult to find examples of people facing a similar cancer type to mine, especially that were hopeful.
 But I did hear of one.

-I heard of a guy with a similar diagnosis to me, who had been living for seven years and counting.
-While I didn’t ever get to meet him, knowing that he surpassed the life expectancy helped open to my eyes to what might be possible.
+I heard of a guy who also had bile duct cancer, who had been living for seven years and counting.
+While I didn’t ever get to meet him, knowing that he far surpassed the life expectancy opened to my eyes to possibilities.

 Strength for the journey

-I also longed to find some articles written by people with experience that would give me some helpful advice and knowing what struggles I might later face.
-But it was hard to find any that were not hopeless or some kind of advertisement for a clinic (medical is important, but all of the ads about breakthroughs can feel overwhelming).
+I also longed to find some articles written by people with experience that would give me some helpful advice about what I was facing and would later face.
+But it was hard to find any that were not hopeless or had an agenda, like joining a specific clinic.

-I also wanted to hear more advice than just “fight it,” as I was going to need more than that to survive.
+I also wanted to hear more advice than just “fight it,” as for my type of cancer, this would likely be futile.

 Asking God for help